UnexceptedSpectic/SANE_Epson-V370_Config/README.md

     #these instructions are for reference only.
-'1-env.sh' and '2-driver_installer.sh'
+'1-env.sh' and '2-driver_installer.sh' automate this, configuring
-    automate this configuring the os and sane to work with multiple Epson v370 scanners.
+    the os and sane to work with multiple Epson v370 scanners. for any errors refer to the detailed steps and
-    for any errors refer to the detailed steps and explanations below. confirmed to work on ubuntu server 18.04 LTS.
+    explanations below. confirmed to work on ubuntu server 18.04 LTS.

 1) install sane.
 'sudo apt-get update & sudo apt-get upgrade -y'